 - Customer Support

 Now that projects have been added, an employee can begin to log in the time spent on a particular project using this web based online timesheet.

-From the perspective of an accounts person, she can login to Achievo’s reporting functions to generate report showing the number of hours spent on each project so she could perform the necessary accounting functions.
+From the perspective of an accounts person, she can log in to Achievo’s reporting functions to generate reports showing the number of hours spent on each project so she could perform the necessary accounting functions.

-Achievo is a web based software based on the LAMP (Apache, MySQL, PHP) environment.
-If you have workers who are not based in within your office, then this open source software is great as it can be installed on the web and accessed via the Internet.
+Achievo is a web-based software based on the LAMP (Apache, MySQL, PHP) environment.
+If you have workers who are not based within your office, then this open-source software is great as it can be installed on the web and accessed via the Internet.

 For more details on how to set up and give this free and open source web-based online timesheet software a try, check out Achievo today.

 If you simply prefer to install a Windows desktop application for personal time management, check out Free Time Management Software.